baranbbr/ps-tech-test/README.md

 Silver = owns >= 10 games + 75% achivements in each
 Gold = owns >= 25 games + 80% achievements in each
 Platinum = owns >= 50 games + 100% achievements in each

+## Design decisions

+-   `API > Enums > AchievementLevel.cs` - have a base value `None = 0` due to the default value of Enums in CSharp being 0 - hence we don't want a default valid value.

 ## Random Ideas